 If you no longer need or want to be registered with the GPhC, you can apply to have your details removed from the register.

-This is called 'voluntary removal', and is free- just fill in the Voluntary removal of your annotation or of your register entry form.
+This is called 'voluntary removal', and is free- just log in to your myGPhC account and complete a voluntary removal application.

 Why should I apply for voluntary removal rather than letting my registration expire?